antonioortegajr/Funafuti-Brass-Quail-/docs/notes/jsNotes.md

 We won't being going to these libraries or any node.js today.
 Instead we are focusing on the DOM.

-What the DOM actually is is a longer talk, bur for today think of it as the rendered source code you would see in your browser developer tools.
+What the DOM actually is is a longer talk, bur for today let's think of it as the rendered source code you would see in your browser developer tools.

+So for the first workshop of the day we are going to add JS to a details page.
+Then we will ad more and more changing the look of the images and map.

+If you have never done JS before.
+Consider this a crash course in DOM manipulation.

+Before we get started let's look at the reason to add custom JS to a details page.

+We can serve up content we think our visitors will like.

+In this example we are pretty sure everyone likes waffles.

+But in reality we know that is not true.

+We can sill accommodate those that do not by offering more options.
+Scroll down and choose if you like pancakes or french toast instead.
+Clicking on either of these words will change the image for each individual we don't have to visit more pages or even refresh the page we are on.

+In an online time where attention spans are getting shorter and shorter the time even to reload a page can be too long.

+So we can use Javascript to serve a more personalized experience based on events in the DOM.

+Don't worry about keeping up or typing a lot of code as each section of this work shop can be simply imported.

+So feel free to try any coding you javascript like.
+If you get lost or write some javascript that doesn't work you can just import the code for the next section and be all caught up.

+Let's code.

 #Notes for JS lesson